influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   existing template.
-* `force_document_id`: Set to true will compute a unique hash from as sha256(concat(timestamp,measurement,series-hash)),enables resend or update data withoud ES duplicated documents.
+* `force_document_id`: Set to true will compute a unique hash from as sha256(concat(timestamp,measurement,series-hash)),enables resend or update data without ES duplicated documents.
 * `float_handling`: Specifies how to handle `NaN` and infinite field values. `"none"` (default) will do nothing, `"drop"` will drop the field and `replace` will replace the field value by the number in